derFreemaker/lua-cmake/README.md

 The way it works is it generates a cmake file based on the configuration, this makes you able to use all the cmake features.

 ## Builtin
-- For filesystem interactions [LuaFileSystem](https://lunarmodules.github.io/luafilesystem) (with some small additions) is comming with it and can be required directly like so `require("lfs")`.
+- For filesystem interactions [LuaFileSystem](https://lunarmodules.github.io/luafilesystem) is comming with it and can be required directly like so `require("lfs")`.
 - In order to over engineer this a [ClassSystem](https://github.com/derFreemaker/Lua-Class-System) is builtin with the two gobal functions `class`, `interface` and can be require like so `require("lua-cmake.third_party.derFreemaker.ClassSystem")`.

 ## Third-Party